How can I ensure that people feel in control at times of change?

 Something Practical for you to do – Part 2:

-Now think about you, how good a politician are you?
+Now think about you: how good a politician are you?

 Before you fall for delusionary self-assessment, like everyone else, you will be guilty of seeing yourself as perhaps more astute than you really are.
 Beware of confirmation bias, where we look to support our view and ignore areas where in our heart of hearts we know we could be better.
-So, to overcome this, invite two or three people you trust to answer for you.
+So, to overcome this, invite two or three people you trust to answer these two questions for you.
 Pick those who can be objective and will give honest feedback.

-How politically aware is [insert your name]?
+1. How politically aware is [insert your name]?

-Is [insert your name] motivated by their own agenda or that of the group?
+2. Is [insert your name] motivated by their own agenda or that of the group?

 Where do they see you?
 A game-playing fox or a wise owl?
 A troublesome donkey or a compliant sheep waiting to be told?